196th Attack Squadron: Air Defense

 The squadron was reorganized at Norton the same day it was relieved from active duty, although it took until January 1953 before it re-equipped with the long-range F-51H Mustang and operationally-gained by TAC.

 The squadron moved from Norton AFB to Ontario Municipal Airport, California, on 1 January 1954.
 In February 1954, it was equipped with North American F-86A Sabre.
 By July 1955 the transition from the F-51H Mustang to the F-86A Sabre was complete.
 The squadron was redesignated a fighter interceptor unit with an air defense mission for the Los Angeles area and its mobilization command became Air Defense Command (ADC).
 With the F-86A, the squadrons began standing dusk-to-dawn alerts, joining its ADC active-duty counterparts.
 The squadron received newer F-86F Sabres in 1957.

-On 17 May 1958, the 196th was authorized to expand to a group level, and the 163d Fighter-Interceptor Group was established as its headquarters.
+On 17 May 1958, the 196th was authorized to expand to a group level, and the 163d Fighter Group was established as its headquarters.
 The 196th FIS was the group's flying squadron, while the 163d Material Squadron, 163d Air Base Squadron, and the 163d USAF Dispensary were activated to support the 196th.

-California Air National Guard 196th FIS Convair F-102A Delta Dagger in 1970.
-This aircraft is now on static display at Clovis Park, California.
+California Air National Guard 196th FIS Convair F-102A Delta Dagger in 1970 (Note: This aircraft is now on static display at Clovis Park, California.)

 ADC upgraded the squadron to F-86H Sabre day interceptors in 1959 and Convair F-102 Delta Daggers in 1965.
 The F-102 was being phased out of active-duty units in the early 1960s and the 196th was one of the last ANG units to replace their F-86 Sabres.
 The F-102 aircraft, however, was obsolescent as an interceptor by the time it was received by the 196th.
-The Delta Daggers soldiered on until the early 1970s when they were retired to the Military Aircraft Storage and Disposition Center at Davis-Monthan AFB.
+The Delta Daggers soldiered on until the early 1970s when they were retired to the Military Aircraft Storage and Disposition Center at Davis-Monthan Air Force Base.

 The unit received two Air Force Outstanding Unit Awards for extended periods ending in 1964 and 1974.